Incorporating STEM/STEAM in Health and Physical Education

 This course will take approximately 10 hours to complete.
-The 1 Continuing Education Unit (CEU) is available for a additional fee from St. Mary's college in California.
-If you have any questions please email us at "firstname.lastname@example.org".
+You can purchase 1 Continuing Education Unit (CEU).
+If you have any questions please email us at "[email protected]".

 This course has been designed for any K-12 health and physical education teacher.